Scarface (1983 film): Plot

-Back in Miami, Frank is furious at Tony for his unauthorized deal with Sosa and for Omar's demise.
-Tony and Frank sever their business ties, as Tony now sets up his own cocaine operation and continues his advances on Elvira, further infuriating Frank.
+Back in Miami, Frank is furious at Tony for his unauthorized deal with Sosa and Omar's demise.
+Severing business ties with Frank, Tony sets up his own cocaine operation and continues flirting with Elvira, further infuriating Frank.
 Mel Bernstein, a corrupt detective on Frank's payroll, attempts to extort Tony for police protection.
-While at a club, Tony finds Gina using cocaine with a man in a bathroom stall and assaults them both, then escapes an attempt on his life by two hitmen.
-He confronts Frank and Bernstein over the attack, forcing Frank to confess that he set it up, then has Manny shoot Frank dead and kills Bernstein himself.
-Tony marries Elvira and becomes the distributor of Sosa's product, constructing a large, heavily guarded estate to oversee his rapidly growing empire.
+Tony confronts Gina upon finding her making out with a man in a club bathroom.
+At the club, hitmen seek to assassinate Tony, who escapes with minor wounds.
+He later confronts Frank and Bernstein about the attack, forcing Frank to confess.
+Tony has Manny kill Frank before killing Bernstein.
+Tony then takes complete control of Frank's drug operation and assets, making everything his own.
+He marries Elvira and becomes the distributor of Sosa's cocaine.
+This makes Tony one of the most powerful drug lords in Miami, overseeing his rapidly growing drug empire from a large, heavily guarded estate.

-In 1983, Tony is caught in an FBI sting operation and charged with money laundering and tax evasion.
-Sosa offers to keep Tony out of prison via his government connections if Tony assists in the murder of a journalist about to expose Sosa.
-During a restaurant dinner, a drunken Tony blames Manny for his arrest and calls Elvira an infertile junkie, prompting Elvira to call out his criminality to the other patrons and leave him.
-Sosa's henchman Alberto the Shadow puts a radio-controlled bomb under the journalist's car, but Tony tries to call off the hit when he sees the journalist accompanied by his wife and children.
-When Alberto refuses to back down, Tony kills him before he can detonate the bomb.
-Sosa vows revenge on Tony for allowing the journalist to deliver the exposé.
+In 1983, a sting operation by federal agents sees Tony charged with tax evasion and facing prison time.
+Sosa offers to keep Tony out of prison via his government connections if Tony kills a journalist about to expose Sosa.
+During a restaurant dinner a drunken Tony blames Manny for unwittingly introducing him to the undercover agents and calls Elvira an infertile junkie, prompting Elvira to call out his criminality to the other patrons and leave him.
+Sosa's henchman, Alberto, puts a radio-controlled bomb under the journalist's car, but Tony tries to cancel the hit upon seeing the journalist is accompanied by his wife and children.
+Alberto refuses and Tony kills him before he can detonate the bomb.
+A furious Sosa vows revenge for Tony allowing the journalist to deliver the exposé.

 At his mother's behest, Tony, high on cocaine, tracks down Gina and finds her with Manny.
-Tony fatally shoots Manny before learning that Gina has just married him.
+Tony shoots Manny dead before learning Gina has just married him.
 Tony takes Gina to his estate and begins a cocaine binge in his office.
-As Sosa's men invade the estate and begin killing the guards, Gina mockingly urges Tony to have sex with her in a moment of emotional breakdown, highlighting his obsessive control over her relationships.
-She shoots and wounds him and is killed by one of Sosa's men, whom Tony kills in turn.
-Seeking vengeance, he opens fire on the group using a Colt AR-15 equipped with an M203 grenade launcher, killing many of them but sustaining multiple gunshot wounds and eventually getting disarmed.
-As he taunts his attackers, Sosa's enforcer, known as "The Skull", appears and shoots him in the back with a double-barreled shotgun, killing him.
-Tony's body falls off the balcony and into a pool near the base of a statue displaying the motto, "The World Is Yours".
+Gina accuses him of wanting her for himself.
+She shoots and wounds him, and is killed by one of Sosa's men whom Tony kills in return.
+Sosa's men invade the grounds and kill Tony's guards, including Chi-Chi, as Tony takes a rifle with a grenade launcher to the invaders, killing many, but suffering gunshot wounds.
+He taunts his attackers until an assassin shoots him in the back with a shotgun.
+Tony's body falls from the balcony into the pool, near the base of a globe with the motto "The World Is Yours".